‘The School for Good and Evil’ Review

 If there is any character in this book that I have incredibly strong feelings about, it’s Sophie.
 I have not come across a character who is so irredeemably despicable since Joffrey Baratheon.
 Sophie is the absolute worse.
 She is vain, arrogant, manipulative, dishonest, fake, selfish, ungrateful, never takes responsibility for her choices and actions and their consequences, materialistic…she is positively loathsome.

-The novel does offer up some insight into her past, specifically as relates to her parents, but even thought I can understand why it may be that she is this way, the fact of who she is renders me unable to sympathise – or even empathise – with her.
+The novel does offtumblr_n4cd2vmrk81tzv7qyo2_1280er up some insight into her past, specifically as relates to her parents, but even thought I can understand why it may be that she is this way, the fact of who she is renders me unable to sympathise – or even empathise – with her.
 She’s just too repulsive a character.
 There is nothing likeable about her.

 Although she can be very sour and mean, particularly in the beginning of the novel, Agatha is sweet, kind, compassionate, genuine, humble, loving, nurturing…everything that Sophie is not.
 She’s certainly not a perfect character, but she’s definitely more balanced in terms of positive and negative traits than Sophie is.